 Tip #5: Keep Everything in One Place

-The next trip planning tip to improve your family vacations is to keep everything about your trip in one place.
-I’m talking about all the details and research regarding your trip.
+The next trip planning tip to improve your family vacations is to keep all of the details and research about your trip in one place.
 This will make it easy for you to find what you need when you need it.
 It will also ensure you don’t miss something because you forgot or misplaced the information.

 Tip #6: Pick a Convenient Place to Stay